-Canon 77D versus Nikon D5
+Canon 77D vs Nikon D5

-The Canon EOS 77D and the Nikon D5 are two digital cameras that were announced, respectively, in February 2017 and January 2016.
+The Canon EOS 77D and the Nikon D5 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (77D) and a full frame (D5) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (94 percent) than the Canon 77D.
 Moreover, the D5 is substantially heavier (162 percent) than the 77D.
 It is noteworthy in this context that the D5 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Nikon Lens Catalog (D5).